AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ## What are some limitations of the [!UICONTROL Household] report?

-Reports with overlap metrics can include combinations of up to three values **[Can't you include only one dimension?
-What are you combining here?]**<!-- not sure what this means.
+Reports with overlap metrics can include combinations of up to three values **[What are you combining here?
+And why "up to three" but "maximum of ten?"]**<!-- not sure what this means.
 Can't you include only one dimension?
 So what does "combination" mean? -->, with a maximum of ten total values, per dimension.
-For example, if you use the Placement Name dimension, the overlap report can be generated for up to ten placements.
-If your dimension includes more than ten values, a blank report is generated.
+For example, if you use the Placement Name dimension, then the overlap report can be generated for up to ten placements.
+If your dimension includes more than ten values, then a blank report is generated.

 This restriction will be removed in a future release.